troglobit/finit/doc/build.md

 For more configure flags, see <kbd>./configure --help</kbd>

+> [!NOTE]
-> **Note:** the configure script is not available in the GIT sources.
+> The configure script is not available in the GIT sources.
 It is
 > however included in (officially supported) released tarballs.
 The
 > idea is that you should not need GNU autotools to build, only the
 > above mentioned dependencies, a POSIX shell, a C compiler and make.
 > Any contributing to Finit can generate it from `configure.ac` using
 > the `autogen.sh` script.

 Example